Skip to content

 Ed Fegreus has represented clients for more than 40 years in a wide range of legal matters relating to estate planning, probate of estates, real estate, litigation and small business transactions.
 Ed has extensive trial experience in the federal and state courts of Massachusetts, having successfully tried a large number of cases to both bench and juries, and has recovered multi-million dollar judgments for his clients.
 Over his decades of practice, Ed has been involved in the drafting of well over 1,000 estate plans and represented hundreds of Personal Representatives and Trustees in all manner of estate matters, from Will contests and accounting disputes to partitions and creditor claims.
 Ed also serves as counsel to Trustees of condominium associations.

 In addition to studying law, Ed earned a Master’s Degree in City Planning from Harvard University and has considerable experience in regulatory practice before municipal and state agencies and boards.
-For 12 years, Ed served as a member of the Massachusetts Citizens Advisory Committee to the Old Colony Railroad Rehabilitation Project, Greenbush Line Corridor.
+For 12 years, Ed served as a member of the Massachusetts Citizens Advisory Committee to the MBTA’s Old Colony Railroad Rehabilitation Project, Greenbush Line Corridor.

 Following graduation from law school, Ed clerked for Justice John M. Greaney in the Massachusetts Appeals Court and worked in the General Counsel’s Office of the U.S. Securities And Exchange Commission before opening his firm in downtown Boston.
 Ed also served as a Pretrial Case Conferencer for the Boston Municipal Court for approximately 15 years.